What is the Montana County Attorneys Association?

 Kristine White, Rosebud County Attorney

-Term Expires: January 1, 2023
+Term Expires: January 1, 2027

 Appointed by: The Attorney General

-Currently No County Attorney
+One County Attorney Representative

 Appointed by: The Attorney General